Best Compact Treadmill for Small Spaces – Introduction

 You can use a compact treadmill for lots of different workouts.

-Your options include walking, jogging, running, interval training, and circuit training.
+Your options include walking, jogging, running, interval, and circuit training.

 #7.
 Cost-effective

-While buying a compact treadmill might seem like a big investment, it could actually save you money in the long run.
+While buying a compact treadmill might seem like a significant investment, it could save you money in the long run.

-Working out at home means no ongoing gym subscriptions to pay, which are charged whether you use the gym or not.
+Working out at home means no ongoing gym subscriptions to pay, charged whether you use the gym or not.

 Plus, other family members can use your treadmill, making it an even better investment.